 Email sequences are the easiest and the most effective ways to nurture your leads into customers.
 Personalization injects the “soul” back into these automated follow-ups and autoresponders.

 You can implement personalization in the email subject line or the email body.
 Some email marketing automation systems also provide conditional text that changes according to the value of a selected customer attribute.
 Some of the different ways to personalize an email are:

 - Contact’s first and last names

 - Their subscription date

 - Their location and the weather on their location

 Use lead scoring to recommend the highest value customers

-MarketingSherpa’s B2B Benchmark study concludes that 73% of B2B sales leads are not actually sales-ready.
+MarketingSherpa’s B2B Benchmark study concludes that 73% of B2B sales leads are not sales-ready.
 They are often wrongly qualified.

 When a lead enters your marketing system, it cannot be directly passed to the Sales team.
 A lead qualification process is established to decide criteria based on which a lead becomes a “marketing-qualified lead”.